-Having an Active Directory Provider your Flow Application performance is globally slow:
+Having an Active Directory Provider your CloudBees CD (CloudBees Flow) Application performance is globally slow:

 - You are suffering delays accessing Pipelines, logs, etc.